kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

-The beauty is that these days there are more and more managed Kubernetes services that do all the hard work like setting up the cluster, managing upgrades etc etc. I'll be using the service DigitalOcean is offering, because I already have a lot of content running at DigitalOcean, so it is known territory for me and they make it really easy to get started with Kubernetes.
+The beauty is that these days there are more and more managed Kubernetes services that do all the hard work like setting up the cluster, managing upgrades etc etc. I'll be using the service DigitalOcean is offering.
+Mainly because I already have a lot of content running at DigitalOcean, so it is known territory for me and they make it really easy to get started with Kubernetes.
 If you haven't used DigitalOcean before, you can use this [referral